 My first experiences teaching were in grades 4-6 with all subjects and age groups.
 After relocating to Ohio, I completed my masters at Ashland University.
 I also have a leadership designation at Ohio Dominican and a business background in insurance and financial services.
 I have been at New Albany teaching 5th grade science almost as long as I have been in Ohio.

 My love for science and the world around me started at a young age.
 I explored our family farm in Nebraska daily.
 When possible, I would take apart things to see how they worked.
 This helped me to think more three dimensional, which is an important part of the learning process.
 In my classroom, I incorporate hands-on learning as much as possible, giving my students time to explore scientific concepts more fully, while comparing their observations and collection of data.
 Sometimes our classroom gets a little bit noisy, and we lose track of the time; however, the love of science is important work.
 With a lot of hard work and persistence, hopefully my next class will develop the “bug” for science, just as my elementary teachers passed on to me.

 When I am not watching or reading about science, I read mysteries or history books, exercise, and enjoy time with my family.
-My husband and I have 3 children.
-Christopher is a graduate of the United States Naval Academy and former collegiate track athlete.
-Christopher is an officer currently serving in the Navy and is married to Patawe, who is a primary teacher and expecting my first grandchild.
-Tiffany graduated from the University of Dayton, where she also played softball.
-Tiffany is currently coaching softball for Thomas More and working on her Masters in Business Administration.
-Finally, my youngest child, Jessica, attends HS2, a STEM school in Reynoldsburg.
-Jessica is a sophomore and keeps me busy by playing volleyball and running track year round.
+My husband and I have 3 adult children and several grandchildren.
+My oldest son, Christopher, is a graduate of the United States Naval Academy and graduated with an MBA at Harvard University-Business.
+My daughter, Tiffany, graduated from the University of Dayton, where she also played softball.
+Tiffany completed her Masters in Business at Thomas More.
+Finally, my youngest child, Jessica, is attending the University of North Carolina: Charlotte, where she is majoring in Data Analytics and Sports Analytics and plays DI volleyball.